docker/docs/compose/extends.md

 ## Adding and overriding configuration

 Compose copies configurations from the original service over to the local one.
-If a configuration option is defined in both the original service the local service, the local value *replaces* or *extends* the original value.
+If a configuration option is defined in both the original service and the local service, the local value *replaces* or *extends* the original value.

 For single-value options like `image`, `command` or `mem_limit`, the new value